 It may be difficult to consider your retirement and (eventual) death, but starting your succession planning early is the key to ensuring that your family is protected.
 Our specialist Trust and Estates team can guide you through the process with care, making certain that your succession arrangements are exactly what you want.

-Our Trusts & Estates team, led by Julian Smith, are not only expert tax advisers but many are also members of STEP (Society of Trust and Estate Practitioners) ensuring they are up to date with the latest legal, technical and regulatory developments and are perfectly placed to advise on:
+Our Trusts & Estates team are not only expert tax advisers but many are also members of STEP (Society of Trust and Estate Practitioners) ensuring they are up to date with the latest legal, technical and regulatory developments and are perfectly placed to advise on:

 - Structure & planning – advice on the most suitable trust structure for your circumstances, ensuring it is set up in the most tax efficient manner, and will fully achieve your aims